MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-setup.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intercompany Dimensions**, and then choose the related link.
 2. On the **Intercompany Dimensions** page, select the lines that you want to automatically map, and then choose the **Map to Dim. with Same Code** action.'
-3. For each intercompany dimension that is not mapped automatically, fill in the **Map-to Dimension Code** field.
+3. For each intercompany dimension that isn't mapped automatically, fill in the **Map-to Dimension Code** field.

     You may have to add the field to your view.
 For more information, see [Personalize Your Workspace](ui-personalization-user.md).
 4. Choose the **Intercompany Dimension Values** action.